thomaspatzke/EQUEL/README.md

 ### Plugins

-EESQL is implemented in a plugin architecture.
-Plugins can register for a verb which is then used in EESQL expressions to address the plugin.
+EQUEL is implemented in a plugin architecture.
+Plugins can register for a verb which is then used in EQUEL expressions to address the plugin.
 The following plugin types are specified according to the expression syntax and semantics defined
 above:

 * search/search modifier plugin: generates a query DSL expression
-* aggregation plugin: adds/nests an aggregation expression to a ElasticSearch Query DSL query.
+* aggregation plugin: adds/nests an aggregation expression to a Elasticsearch Query DSL query.
-* postprocessing plugin: gets an ElasticSearch result tree, modifies it and passes it to the next postprocessing module or to all following output modules.
+* postprocessing plugin: gets an Elasticsearch result tree, modifies it and passes it to the next postprocessing module or to all following output modules.
-* output plugin: gets an ElasticSearch result tree and outputs it
+* output plugin: gets an Elasticsearch result tree and outputs it

 Parameters are passed as follows to the plugin: